SAC Syndikalisterna

 The Central Organisation of Swedish Workers (Sveriges Arbetares Centralorganisation; (Note: Also translated as the Central Organisation of the Workers of Sweden, the Central Organisation of Sweden's Workers, or the Central Workers' Organisation of Sweden.)
 SAC) is a Swedish syndicalist trade union federation.
 The SAC organises people from all occupations and industries in one single federation, including the unemployed, students, and the retired.
-The SAC also publishes the weekly newspaper Arbetaren ("the Worker"), owns the publishing house Federativ and ran the unemployment fund Sveriges Arbetares Arbetslöshetskassa (SAAK).
+The SAC also publishes the weekly newspaper Arbetaren ("the Worker"), owns the publishing house Federativ and runs the unemployment fund Sveriges Arbetares Arbetslöshetskassa (SAAK).